 If you've always wanted to learn how to scuba dive, discover new adventures or simply see the wondrous world beneath the waves, this is where it starts.
 The PADI Open Water Diver course is the world's most popular scuba course and has introduced millions of people to the adventurous diving lifestyle.
+Let us start you off ready to complete on holiday or on one of our foreign trips.

 The PADI Open Water Diver course consists of three main phases: